 DSPs must include the ${AUCTION_PRICE} win notification macro and optionally the ${SUPPLY_FEE} macro in the adm or burl field of the Bid object.
 Bids without a win notification macro are rejected.
-The macro is replaced only if you win the auction and the creative A digital ad made available in various creative types, defined by their size in pixels such as 300x250px. is served to a user.
+The macro is replaced only if you win the auction and the creative is served to a user.

 Include the following win notification macros in the creative that you send to Index Exchange (Index):

-If the DSP Demand-Side Platform (DSP).
-A software platform that automates bidding decisions in real-time and efficiently connects buyers and audiences through an ad exchange or SSP.
-Also known as a buy-side platform. wins the auction, the win notification macro is evaluated and the bid price is sent to the DSP when the ad markup or burl is consumed by the browser, video player, or ads SDK.
-If the publisher The owner of a website or app where advertisements are served. supports OMID, the burl is sent to the DSP when at least one pixel of the mobile app banner is painted into the device's viewport.
-If the publisher allows fee disclosure and the ${SUPPLY_FEE} macro is included, the Index revenue share for that transaction is also provided.
+If the DSP wins the auction, the win notification macro is evaluated and the bid price is sent to the DSP when the ad markup or burl is consumed by the browser, video player, or ads SDK.
+If the Media Owner supports OMID, the burl is sent to the DSP when at least one pixel of the mobile app banner is painted into the device's viewport.
+If the Media Owner allows fee disclosure and the ${SUPPLY_FEE} macro is included, the Index revenue share for that transaction is also provided.
 For more information, see win notification examples.

 Encrypting clear prices

-Some publishers require that any pricing information that is visible on the page to be encrypted.
-We support encryption of the clear price The final price paid for an impression. embedded in DSP win notifications using Google’s encryption algorithm, HMAC_SHA1.
+Some Media Owners require that any pricing information that is visible on the page to be encrypted.
+We support encryption of the clear price embedded in DSP win notifications using Google's encryption algorithm, HMAC_SHA1.

 Bid Response

-To support encryption, you must append a custom suffix such as IEX to the clear price notification macro in the bid response An OpenRTB response that is sent by the DSP in response to the SSP's or ad exchange's bid request.
-It is an event directed back to the seller expressing a valuation for the request and conditions of sale. using the OpenRTB An open industry standard for communication between buyers and sellers of online advertising in real-time bidding auctions.
-It's published by the IAB. standard in the following format:
+To support encryption, you must append a custom suffix such as IEX to the clear price notification macro in the bid response using the OpenRTB standard in the following format:

 price=${AUCTION_PRICE:IEX}